-In our review below, we will cover the rates (APY), details and features of these products as well as go over the membership requirements for State Employees’ Credit Union.
+In our review below, we will cover their APY (annual percentage yield), details and features of these products as well as go over the membership requirements for State Employees’ Credit Union.

 State Employees’ Credit Union is federally insured by the NCUA (FDIC equivalent for credit unions) up to $250,000 per depositor or $500,000 for joint accounts.